Peer Research, For Us By Us: Young People in North Yorkshires Voice

 Location: North Yorkshire

-As a result, this project is upskilling up to nine Gypsy and Traveller young people in North Yorkshire to carry out their own research into their communities and share what they have to say to the world.
+As a result, this project upskilled nine Gypsy and Traveller young people in North Yorkshire to carry out their own research into their communities and share what they have to say to the world.

-The young people will create research questions, learn about impartiality, random sampling, participant recruitment, data collection and analysis.
-The end result will be a report published in a format of their choice, on a topic that matters to them.
+The young people created research questions, learned about impartiality, random sampling, participant recruitment, data collection and analysis.
+The end result is a report published in a format of their choice, on a topic that matters to them.

-Not only will the young people learn transferable skills, but the project aims to show the young people their rights and power in expressing their voice in a piece of work that accurately reflects them and their community.
+Not only did the young people learn transferable skills, but the project shows young people their rights and power in expressing their voice in a piece of work that accurately reflects them and their community.

 IMPACT OF THE PROJECT

 I have loved learning about how all this stuff works, the wording is weird.
 Like random sampling.
 But it’s not random and it’s not allowed to be random, you have to choose so many boys, so many girls, different ages.
 It’s been interesting.
 It’s funny you don’t think about how questionnaires are worked out at all….
 Not until you have to try and do it.
 It’s hard work.
 Female Gypsy, 17